SimulateAnything/renai-acoustic-levitation-v0/2d_demos/README.md

 # demo_001

+In this simulation we use the size of the phased array as 32.

-The simulation was a little slower as compared to the above one
+When doing so, the simulation was a little slower as compared to the above one

 <img src="/2d_demos/output_screenshots/Screenshot from 2023-09-03 16-14-43.png" alt="Screenshot">